mohamedamine99/Visualizing-what-convnets-learn/Visualizing heatmaps of class activation in an image/Readme.md

 - `Gradcam.ipynb` : This [file](https://github.com/mohamedamine99/Visualizing-what-convnets-learn/blob/main/Visualizing%20heatmaps%20of%20class%20activation%20in%20an%20image/Gradcam.ipynb) has code that builds upon the previous `GradCAM_demo_1.ipynb` implementation, adding new functionalities and improvements such as video heatmap overlay and gif creations.
 In this file we computed the heatmaps for both pre-trained CNN sequential binary classification model and a multi-class (1000) MobilenetV2 model with imagenet weights.

-- `gradcam_funcs.py` : This [file](https://github.com/mohamedamine99/Visualizing-what-convnets-learn/blob/main/Visualizing%20heatmaps%20of%20class%20activation%20in%20an%20image/gradcam_funcs.py) contains all the functions used in `Gradcam.ipynb` with these functions well documented in the numpy style.
+- `gradcam_funcs.py` : This [file](https://github.com/mohamedamine99/Visualizing-what-convnets-learn/blob/main/Visualizing%20heatmaps%20of%20class%20activation%20in%20an%20image/gradcam_funcs.py)  encompasses all functions utilized in `Gradcam.ipynb`, with detailed Numpy style documentation for each function.

 **What is GradCAM** ?